albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 Here is an example image that contains two bounding boxes.
 Bounding boxes coordinates are declared using the `coco` format.

 ![An example image with two bounding boxes](../images/getting_started/augmenting_bboxes/bbox_without_min_area_min_visibility_original.jpg "An example image with two bounding boxes")
-An example image with two bounding boxes
+**An example image with two bounding boxes**
-{: .image-with-caption }

 First, we apply the `CenterCrop` augmentation without declaring parameters `min_area` and `min_visiiblity`.
 The augmented image contains two bounding boxes.

 ![An example image with two bounding boxes after applying augmentation](../images/getting_started/augmenting_bboxes/bbox_without_min_area_min_visibility_cropped.jpg "An example image with two bounding boxes after applying augmentation")
-An example image with two bounding boxes after applying augmentation {: .image-with-caption }
+**An example image with two bounding boxes after applying augmentation**

 Next, we apply the same `CenterCrop` augmentation, but now we also use the `min_area` parameter.
 Now, the augmented image contains only one bounding box, because the other bounding box's area after augmentation became smaller than `min_area`, so Albumentations dropped that bounding box.

 ![An example image with one bounding box after applying augmentation with 'min_area'](../images/getting_started/augmenting_bboxes/bbox_with_min_area_cropped.jpg "An example image with one bounding box after applying augmentation with 'min_area'")
-An example image with one bounding box after applying augmentation with 'min_area' {: .image-with-caption }
+**An example image with one bounding box after applying augmentation with 'min_area'**

 Finally, we apply the `CenterCrop` augmentation with the `min_visibility`.
 After that augmentation, the resulting image doesn't contain any bounding box, because visibility of all bounding boxes after augmentation are below threshold set by `min_visibility`.

 ![An example image with zero bounding boxes after applying augmentation with 'min_visibility'](../images/getting_started/augmenting_bboxes/bbox_with_min_visibility_cropped.jpg "An example image with zero bounding boxes after applying augmentation with 'min_visibility'")
-An example image with zero bounding boxes after applying augmentation with 'min_visibility' {: .image-with-caption }
+**An example image with zero bounding boxes after applying augmentation with 'min_visibility'**

 ### Class labels for bounding boxes